 You can just hop on any train without a reservation, sit in any unreserved empty seat, and show your Interrail pass when asked by the conductor - even premier high-speed trains like Germany's superb ICE or Austria's excellent railjet trains.
 Trains cannot 'sell out'.

-The key exceptions in these countries are as follows: International journeys to or from France & Italy do require compulsory seat reservation with a fee to pay.
-Thalys high-speed trains between Brussels & Amsterdam and between Brussels & Cologne have compulsory reservation & a fee for railpass holders.
-A few scenic tourist trains in Switzerland require a seat reservation & small supplement, such as the celebrated Glacier Express & Bernina Express.
-Poland, Slovakia, Hungary & Romania require seat reservations on all their inter-city trains, but these are just normal seat reservations costing a euro or two, no big deal.
+The key exceptions are as follows: International journeys to or from France & Italy do require compulsory reservation with a fee to pay.
+Eurostar (formerly Thalys) high-speed trains between Brussels & Amsterdam and between Brussels & Cologne have compulsory reservation & a fee for railpass holders.
+A few scenic tourist trains in Switzerland require a seat reservation/supplement, such as the Glacier Express & Bernina Express.
+Poland, Slovakia, Hungary & Romania require seat reservations on all their inter-city trains, but these are just normal seat reservations costing €1-€3, no big deal.
 All this is explained in the country-by-country guide.

 -